 I raised my hand.
 “Wait.”

 “They didn’t hear it,” Mark whispered.
-“I see three of the disciples with Yeshua.”
+“I see three of the

 I nodded.

-What would Yeshua think if he found us here eavesdropping?
-This was an intimate moment between the rabbi and his disciples.
+was an intimate moment between the rabbi and his disciples.
 Yeshua paced.
-The others appeared tired.
+The

 “Did you see Judas on the other side?”
 I asked.